Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Classical TCM Formulations

-Astragalus appears in approximately 25% of traditional Chinese herbal formulas, most famously in Yu Ping Feng San (Jade Windscreen Powder), a three-herb formula designed to prevent external invasions.
-This classical combination pairs Astragalus with Bai Zhu (Atractylodes) and Fang Feng (Saposhnikovia) to simultaneously strengthen internal defenses while protecting the body's surface—a strategy modern practitioners use for preventing seasonal illnesses and supporting individuals with frequent infections.
+Astragalus appears in approximately 25 percent of traditional Chinese herbal formulas, most famously in Yu Ping Feng San (Jade Windscreen Powder), a three-herb formula designed to prevent external invasions.
+This classical combination pairs Astragalus with Bai Zhu (Atractylodes) and Fang Feng (Saposhnikovia) to simultaneously strengthen internal defenses while protecting the body's surface.
+To see how Astragalus sits within the wider family of energy tonics, our guide to key herbs for balancing Qi maps the relationships between Astragalus, Ginseng, and Licorice Root, and our deep dive on phlegm in Traditional Chinese Medicine shows why strengthening Spleen Qi addresses root causes rather than symptoms.

 Modern Science Validates Ancient Wisdom: Clinical Research